giovanni-venturelli/ng-jvx-multiselect/projects/ng-jvx-multiselect/README.md

   }
 }
 ```

-The user can use the properties `itemText` and `itemValue` to prevent the need for the mapping (being in the example
-above `itemText = 'description'` and `itemValue = 'id'`), though the mapper should still be used for more complex cases.

 #### Search

-When the user searches for a term, the property `searchInput` is updated with the searched value.
-Its value is then
+If the property `searchInput` is on true, the user will be able to search a value amongst the options.
-copied in the property `search` of the object of the search parameters.
-`searchProp` defines the name of the property for the call.
+`searchProp` defines the name of the property for the HTTP call.

+##### searchMapper

+The `searchMapper` property is an object implementing the interface `NgJvxSearchMapper<T>`.
+It exposes the
+method `mapSearch` which accepts the value of the search (a string) and returns an Observable of type `T[]`.
+The value of the returned Observable will then be used as the new option list.
+This property is only useful for a client side search.

 ### Slots